hiimanshu28/purenetindia.com/README.md

-# pmjmp.com is a website for the non-profit organization Punjabi Mahasangh Jabalpur.
+# purenetindia.com is a website for the local internet service provider Purenet Jabalpur.
 This website is built using Angular frontend framework v9 and Firebase as backend.

 Designed and developed by Himanshu Soni, Halifax, NS, Canada.